Cortina d'Ampezzo is not only skiing and sports, but also fun. The nightlife, especially during the Christmas holidays,

 wearing an elegant sweater or a classy shirt, but do not feel constrained.
 Especially when the sun is shining in the sky,

 In this type of environment there is certainly a good chance of finding a more adult clientele.
 The maximum affluence is concentrated on the hours before dinner, or shortly after.
-Consider that these moments are suggested only for those who love a little of crowd and higher volume music.
+Consider that these moments are suggested only for those who love a little crowd and higher volume music.
 With the sun high in the sky, generally, these bars are much quieter and less crowded.

 All of these places are reasonably priced, proportionate however to a high profile tourist location.

-You should always consider that Cortina, in peak season, is generally very busy, so if you want to drink something it will be difficult to find one of one of these places half empty.
+You should always consider that Cortina, in peak season, is generally very busy, so if you want to drink something it will be difficult to find one of these places half empty.
 For those looking for a little more peace and quiet, we suggest to anticipate the time of the aperitif at 18:00 (even 17:00 in winter) and maybe have dinner a little earlier.
-In any case, don't worry, all the places proposed are relatively close each other, so in 10 minutes you'll be able to check almost all of them, to see where there might be less people.
+In any case, don't worry, all the places proposed are relatively close to each other, so in 10 minutes you'll be able to check almost all of them, to see where there might be less people.
 If you see a free table, however, do not hesitate: sit down immediately.
-Usually, if a table is booked, you'll notice, it's clearly written on it.
-In italy we use the word "Riservato" or "Prenotato" for a table that is not available, and it should be written on the table clearly visible.(1) An evening at Panino Top Bar.
+Usually, if a table is booked, you'll notice becuase it's clearly written on it.
+In Italy we use the word "Riservato" or "Prenotato" for a table that is not available, and it should be written on the table clearly visible.(1) An evening at Panino Top Bar.
 (2) The dancefloor of the Bilbo Club.
-(3) The interiors of Jambo bar.
+(3) The interiors of the Jambo bar.

 or those who are looking for a more exclusive place, where to have a "VIP" aperitif, all the places listed before are a little bit too accessible and crowded.
 The real exclusivity in Cortina are the hotel bars, mainly those in the center.
 If you want an absolutely prestigious aperitif, probably the best place is the bar of the Hotel de la Poste, alternatively you can also try the bar of the Hotel Cortina, whose terrace overlooks the bell tower.
 Another prestigious terrace on the center is the one of the Hotel Ancora

-There are many other hotels in the Ampezzo valley that offers the possibility to drink something, even without being a guest.
-These are generally cozy and relaxing places, but they are not directly associated to having fun in Cortina, so they'll not be discussed in this page.
+There are many other hotels in the Ampezzo valley that offer the possibility to drink something, even without being a guest.
+These are generally cozy and relaxing places, but they are not directly associated with having fun in Cortina, so they'll not be discussed in this page.
 For completeness of information, however, we want to mention the most exclusive place to hang out in Cortina: the Cristallo Lounge Bar, inside the iconic Cristallo Hotel, where luxury reaches levels of excellence.

 In addition to trendy clubs and bars, Cortina is also famous for the villas owned by wealthy entrepreneurs, celebrities or heirs.
 In these prestigious mansions the most prominent personalities of the national and international scene attend private parties, inaccessible to ordinary people.

-For those who have never been to Cortina, alpine huts could be imagined as uncomfortable and spartan shelters, where a gruff manager serves polenta and sausages in dark dining room.
+For those who have never been to Cortina, alpine huts could be imagined as uncomfortable and spartan shelters, where a gruff manager serves polenta and sausages in a dark dining room.

-Even if some places would almost fit this description, most of alpine lodges in Cortina are actually both luxury restaurants at high altitude and places of party and fun, with trendy menus and solarium terrace. >Mountain lodges are the ideal place to relax and have fun surrounded by nature.
+Even if some places would almost fit this description, most of the alpine lodges in Cortina are actually both luxury restaurants at high altitude and places of party and fun, with trendy menus and solarium terrace. >Mountain lodges are the ideal place to relax and have fun surrounded by nature.

-In summer you can reach them walking, and then stay under the sun until late hours, thanks to of the long days.
+In summer you can reach them walking, and then stay under the sun until late hours, thanks to the long days.

 Some mountain lodges can also be reached by jeep service, if you don't want to walk, you can ask if it's available.

-Just remember to not exxagerate with the drinks, because you have to get back to the valley.
+Just remember to not exaggerate with the drinks, because you have to get back to the valley.
 We, as mountain people, know one thing, it's not scientifically proven, but the experience teaches us that it works: descending rapidly in altitude, after having had a few drinks, is challenging.
 Lowering in altitude, makes drunkenness rise.

 In Cortina, during summertime, there are some events that attract sportsmen and fans from all over the world.
 Considering the large number of visitors, these events have become occasions to meet, which are now part of the heart of the Ampezzo summer:

-Almost all the bars listed above, especially during the peak season, are opened till late.
+Almost all the bars listed above, especially during the peak season, are open till late.
 However, the real nightlife in Cortina, meaning the clubs where you can dance until late, are mainly three.
 Let's understand in detail the type of clientele and the price range of these three clubs.

 Before concluding this section about Cortina's nightlife, we would like to give you a couple of purely practical tips.

-...everithing's easier if we try to ignore the idiots...
+...everything's easier if we try to ignore the idiots...

 It often happens because of their lack of ability to handle alcohol, or maybe because they are "accelerated" by substances.

-Cortina is a safe and quiet country, you don't have to be afraid neither at night nor during the day, but few small brawl could happen.
+Cortina is a safe and quiet country, you don't have to be afraid neither at night nor during the day, but a few small brawls could happen.
 We advise you to ignore certain guys and not to waste time arguing with them, so as to avoid ruining your evening just because you've given rope to someone who is showing off, or who says a few bad words to you or your country.
-After all, everithing's easier if we try to ignore the idiots, rather than indulge them.
+After all, everything's easier if we try to ignore the idiots, rather than indulge them.